-It would be easier to motivate active engagement of tax scheme promoters with such restorative justice processes in a world where promoter penalties were credible and where the Tax Office could effectively threaten the licence of an Arthur Andersen or a major investment bank to offer tax advice.
+It would be easier to motivate active engagement of tax scheme promoters with such restorative justice processes in a world in which promoter penalties were credible and in which the Tax Office could effectively threaten the licence of an Arthur Andersen or a major investment bank to offer tax advice.
 Legal aid support for class actions by investors against promoters would be another possible lever for getting promoters into a settlement circle.

-Going beyond the law, and working with tax professionals to instil codes of conduct that resist success fees (as when the tax professional's fee is 30% of the tax she saves the client), and institutionalise fee-for-service as the appropriate charging method, expands the suite of strategies that can be initiated under a principled government-industry partnership against abuse of tax law.
+Going beyond the law, and working with tax professionals to instil codes of conduct that resist success fees (as when the tax professional's fee is 30 per cent of the tax she saves the client), and institutionalize fee-for-service as the appropriate charging method, expands the suite of strategies that can be initiated under a principled government-industry partnership against abuse of tax law.